 - Submit your application.
 (Allow 24 hours for processing.)

 - Take a placement test.
 (Read below for more information.)

 - Directions for using Moodle, accessing your HCC e-mail, books, and payment will be sent to you upon confirmation of your registration.
 It takes at least one week for your HCC e-mail to be activated.

 - Log in to your class(es) the first day of the semester, read the course syllabus, and start coursework!

 Note: Online classes are not self-paced.
 Students are required to log in during the first day of classes of the appropriate semester.
 Failing to do so can result in an administrative withdrawal.

-The Accuplacer is a computerized college placement test of basic math, reading, and writing.
+The HCC placement test is a computerized college placement test consisting of basic math, reading, and writing.
 Many online courses require placement test scores as a prerequisite.
-Students who have not previously completed a college level English or Math course can satisfy this requirement by taking the Accuplacer Exams.
-While students who live nearby may take the Accuplacer at HCC, those who live elsewhere may complete the test at the location that is most convenient, including outside of Massachusetts.
+Students who have not previously completed a college level English or math course can satisfy this requirement by taking the exams.
+While students who live nearby may take the exam at HCC, those who live elsewhere may take the test at the location that is most convenient, including outside of Massachusetts.
 Please read and complete the following documents to begin the process.

-Accuplacer is required of all students who intend to study at HCC.
+The placement test is required of all students who intend to study at HCC.
 The purpose of these required tests is to assess achievement in the basic skills of reading, writing, and mathematics.
-Students that do not demonstrate college level readiness are required to take developmental courses that are designed to improve skills needed to be successful in college.
+Students who do not demonstrate college level readiness are required to take developmental courses that are designed to improve skills needed to be successful in college.